LuisFalva/ophelia/index.md

 >>> spark_df = spark.readFile(path, 'csv', header=True, infer_schema=True)
 ```

-Also we can import class `Shape` from factory `functions` in order to see the dimension of our spark DataFrame such like numpy style.
+Also, you may import class `Shape` from factory `functions` in order to see the dimension of our spark DataFrame such as numpy style.

 ```python
 >>> from ophilea.functions import Shape